adriangb/adriangb.github.io/src/posts/2023-04-02-parquet-to-postgres.md

 ## Postgres needs better docs

 The hardest part, by far, of writing this library was Postgres' seriously lacking documentation of their binary format.
 I had to piece it together by reading [Postgres COPY docs](https://www.postgresql.org/docs/current/sql-copy.html), the [rust-postgres](https://github.com/sfackler/rust-postgres) source code and the [py-pgproto](https://github.com/MagicStack/py-pgproto) source code.
 Postgres' docs and developers tell you to go read the Postgres source code.
 I just don't see why they can't have a documentation page where they detail the binary format, it really isn't that complicated, it's just poorly documented.
+Better documentation on the binary protocol would make it a lot easier to write tooling for the Postgres ecosystem.

 [arrow-rs]: https://github.com/apache/arrow-rs
 [pgpq]: https://github.com/adriangb/pgpq